Click on Events to find other Results & Reports

 All cruises are accompanied by a safety boat.

-Laser 2000 and Miracle classes both have their own fleets, which the club supports with class prizes and by providing them with their own starts in Class Series Racing; these classes also organize events of their own and give a lot of assistance to their more novice members.
+Laser 2000 have their own fleet, which the club supports with class prizes and by providing them with their own starts in Class Series Racing; these classes also organize events of their own and give a lot of assistance to their more novice members.

 Wilsonian SC is a RYA Recognised Training Centre and provides training in dinghy sailing and powerboating and is open to all members of the public.